Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: 2D symplectic model

-The previous studies~\cite{Asada2002,Asada2004} revealed that, for the state with $E\sim 0$, there exists a critical value of $W_c (\sim 6.2)$ below which the state is extended.
+Previous studies~\cite{Asada2002,Asada2004} revealed that, for the state with $E\sim 0$, there exists a critical value of $W_c~(\sim 6.2)$ below which the state is extended.
 Therefore, in this study, we adopt the probability densities

-with the wave function $\varphi_\sigma^{\rm center}(\mathbf{r})$ whose energy is nearest to the band center $E=0$, for $W<W_c$ as the training data for the extended state.
+with the wave function $\varphi_\sigma^{\rm center}(\mathbf{r})$ whose energy is nearest to the band center $E=0$ for $W<W_c$ as training data for the extended state.
 We also use the probability density for $W > W_c$ as a training data for the localized state.
-In Fig.~\ref{fig:pd_2d}(a) and Fig.~\ref{fig:pd_2d}(b), we show the probability density of Eq.~(\ref{eq:PD_2DS}) for $W<W_c$ and $W>W_c$, respectively.
+In Figs.~\ref{fig:pd_2d}(a) and \ref{fig:pd_2d}(b), we show the probability densities of Eq.~(\ref{eq:PD_2DS}) for $W<W_c$ and $W>W_c$, respectively.